Metin Emre Karaal

-Metin Emre Karaal (born 15 January 2003) is a Turkish professional footballer who plays as a midfielder for Tepecikspor on loan from Süper Lig club İstanbul Başakşehir.
+Metin Emre Karaal (born 15 January 2003) is a Turkish professional footballer who plays as a midfielder for TFF Third League club Anadolu Üniversitesi on loan from Süper Lig club İstanbul Başakşehir.

 Professional career

 A youth product of İstanbul Başakşehir, Karaal signed his first professional contract with the club on 9 January 2020.
 He made his senior debut with Başakşehir in a 2-0 Süper Lig win over Çaykur Rizespor on 15 May 2021.

 On 5 January 2023, Karaal joined Tepecikspor on loan.

 International career

 Karaal is a youth international for Turkey, having represented the Turkey U15s.